hstarmans/firestarter/README.md

 # Firestarter
 This is a cape for the Beaglebone.
-It enables one to write a pattern to the board with a UV laser and CNC a board with a spindle.
+It enables one to write a pattern to the board with a UV laser and cut boards with spindles.
 The cape is inspired by the Altium board of Salvatore Puglisi, the firestarter v0.1.

 The cape has the following improvements;